celery-4/ESPHome-Weather-Dashboard/README.md

       <i>I followed a format of "Weather: PW: Day X Name" and "Weather: PW: Time XH Name".
 Additionally, be consistent in your entity IDs (ex: "input_text.pw_day_x_name" and "input_text.pw_time_xh_name")</i>

 - <b>Step 4:</b> Create an Automation to set the values in the Helpers we created.
+The idea behind this automation is to set a trigger of something like every hour on the 2nd minute, set the helpers you made before to the formatted value of text you would like ("Mon", "2pm", etc).
+The speediest way to is to create an automation and copy my yaml but change as you need.
+However, I laid out the steps below.

+  1. Go to the Automations page in your Home Assistant setup.
+  2. Under "When", Click "+ Add Trigger"
+  3. Select "Time and Location"
+  4. Select "Time Pattern"
+  5. In the "Minutes" section type in the minute you want it to run.
+I suggest a couple mins into an hour to make sure your sensors have updated.
+For example if you type in "2" then it will run on the 2nd minute of every hour.
+  6. Now you will have to go to the YAML view.
+Click the top right 3 button menu. and select "Edit in YAML"
+  7.